5 Things I Learned about Releasing Christmas Music

 This post was first published in December 2012.
 It updated to fit the current industry.

-The following article is a guest post by Cameron Mizell, a professional musician and co-founder of the website MusicianWages.
-New York guitarist Cameron Mizell is involved in a wide variety of musical projects.
-He has released many of his own albums independently, including his latest, Tributary.
-Cameron’s experiences as a musician and former record label employee give him a unique perspective on the musician industry, which he enjoys sharing on MusicianWages.
+The following article is a guest post by Cameron Mizell, a professional musician based in New York who is involved in a wide variety of musical projects.
+He has released many of his own albums independently.
+Cameron’s experiences as a musician and former record label employee give him a unique perspective on the music industry.

 While most of us don’t start listening to Christmas music until after Thanksgiving, record labels tend to release their holiday albums in late October or early November.
 If you want to follow suit, you’ll need to create a production schedule by working backwards.
 Here are some things to think about: